Oakland County Cooperative Invasive Species Management Area

 Six Rivers Land Conservancy became the fiduciary for the Oakland County and Lake St. Clair CISMAs in 2018.
 Six Rivers sees managing invasive species as a key component of stewardship, which is a core part of their mission.

-Check out these spring native plant sales in May and June put on by our partners!
+Check out these spring native plant sales in June put on by our partners!

 Help stop the next aquatic invader!
 Survey for European frogbit in ponds near the city of Novi.
 Contact us to learn more!